Simon Danczuk's Election Paperwork Says He Lives With His Ex-Wife, But She Says Otherwise

 BF: "He's got my number actually, it's Hannah from BuzzFeed I've spoken to him before."

-Danczuk: “Oh you talked about Thursday meeting for a coffee didn’t you?”
+Danczuk: "Oh, you talked about Thursday meeting for a coffee didn't you?"

-BF: “Yeah he’s not been answering his phone and not been replying to it.
-But he doesn’t live here?”
+BF: "Yeah, he's not been answering his phone and not been replying to it.
+But he doesn't live here?"

 Danczuk: "No, no, no, no no. But I'll let him know, and you're around tomorrow?"